Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security/Sign.md

   </TabItem>
   <TabItem value="type" label="Type">
     1. Upload PDF
-    2. Click "Text Signature"
+    2. Select the "Type" tab
-    3. Type your name and choose a cursive/script font
+    3. Type your name and choose a font (Helvetica, Times, Courier, Arial, or Georgia)
     4. Position and apply
   </TabItem>
   <TabItem value="image" label="Upload Image">
     1. Upload PDF
-    2. Click "Upload Signature"
+    2. Select the "Upload" tab
     3. Select a PNG/JPG of your signature
     4. Position, resize, and apply